Excel Conditional Formatting Formula with IF

 Excel Conditional Formatting Formula with Multiple IF Statements

-• Hit Enter and use the Fill Handle tool to the next cells.
+• Hit Enter and use the Fill Handle tool to apply the formula to other cells.

 Excel Conditional Formatting Formula with Multiple IF Statements

-• Next, go to the Home tab > Conditional Formatting drop-down > New Rule.
+• Go to the Home tab > Conditional Formatting drop-down > New Rule.

 Excel Conditional Formatting Formula with Multiple IF Statements